January 19, 2017

 Second Saturday LEGO Club at the Montpelier Branch Library Saturday, Feb.
 11, from 11 a.m. to noon.
 All ages.
 You bring your ideas, we’ll provide the bricks!
 Buildings, superheroes, animals – the sky’s the limit!
 Enter to win a LEGO book, too.
 Snacks provided by the Friends of the Montpelier Library.

 Storytimes at the Montpelier Branch Library Wednesdays, Feb.
 1, 8, 15, and 22.
 Family (all ages) 10 a.m.

 Call (804) 883-7116 or visit the library at 17205 Sycamore Tavern Lane for more information.

-Please let me know if you have news you’d like to share, such as births, marriages, birthdays, retirements, etc. I’m always looking for good news to share!
-Contact me at firstname.lastname@example.org; my fax number is (804) 752-7858 and my phone number is (804) 227-3664.
+Please let me know if you have any other news you’d like to share, too, such as births, marriages, birthdays, retirements, etc. I’m always looking for good news to share!
+My email address is firstname.lastname@example.org; my fax number is (804) 752-7858 and my phone number is (804) 227-3664.